 Articles

-The Rugby Site team picks their Lions XV Posted about 11 years ago
+The Rugby Site team picks their Lions XV Posted over 11 years ago

 The Rugby Site team picks their Lions XV on the evidence of the Six Nations.
 Three of the positions were unanimous, and everyone also voted for Leigh Halfpenny and Tom Wood, but not in the same position.
 Some players received a majority vote and others were split or sufficiently unconvincing to make us look elsewhere.
 It would not be a stretch to say that Tommy Bowe, Ben Foden, Alex Corbisiero and Paul O’Connell could all be serious contenders for a start if they can prove their fitness and form in time.
 Ben Morgan and Jonny Sexton also have strong claims despite limited playing time.
 But justifying the captain and persuading him to take the job may just be the hardest call of all.